quanvuong/handful-of-trials-pytorch/README.md

 1. The requirements in the original [TF implementation](https://github.com/kchua/handful-of-trials)
 2. Pytorch 1.0.0

-For help with package installation, please take a look at the pip dependency file `requirements.txt` and conda dependency file `environments.yml`.
+For specific requirements, please take a look at the pip dependency file `requirements.txt` and conda dependency file `environments.yml`.

 ## Running Experiments